kspearrin/ff-password-exporter/README.md

 5. Click the export button and save the file to your device.

 ## Supported Firefox Versions

 - Firefox 58+ with `key4.db` profiles

 ## Contributing

+FF Password Exporter is written in Electron with JavaScript.
+Contributions are welcome!

 **Requirements**